Ganesh

 Legacy Application Migration to AWS

-- ✓Delivered 3 months ahead of penalty clause
+- ✓Delivered ahead of contractual deadline

-- ✓100% technology compliance achieved
+- ✓Full technology compliance achieved

 - ✓Eliminated hours of weekly manual reporting